For Pre-Christmas delivery, please order before 2:30pm on Monday 15 December (Standard) or Thursday 18 December (Next Day).

 Deputy Medical Superintendent (DMS) • MBBS

-Dr Irfan Siddique is a qualified Medical Doctor licensed to practise in the UK by the General Medical Council (GMC).
+Dr Irfan Siddique is an independent doctor licensed to practise in the UK by the General Medical Council (GMC).
 He earned his MBBS degree in 2017 from the University of Health Sciences, Lahore, and brings years of clinical experience and medical knowledge to his work.
+Please note: Dr Sidiqque works with PharmXtra specifically to review medical content for accuracy.
+He is not involved in any aspect of the consultation or prescription process.

 Read more